RdlP/AL3D/README.md

 ```

 Where `p` is and object that can contains the following properties
- - `texture`to specify a color map
+ - `texture` to specify a color map
  - `video` to use video as a texture
  - `specularMap` to specify a specular map
  - `normalMap` to specify a normal map

-Please refer to the API documentation to the the other material parameters.
+Please refer to the API documentation to the other material parameters.

-To create a BlinnMaterial you can do the following
+For example, to create a `BlinnMaterial` you can do the following

 ```javascript
 var material = new AL3D.BlinnMaterial({shininess : 128, diffuse : 0xFFAAAAAA, specular : 0xffffffff, shading : AL3D.PhongInterpolation});